ahoglind/Automatonymous/README.md

 This is an attempt to make this project to build NETStandard and for .Net 4.5.2.

-The Test Project is using NetCoreApp.
+The new Test Project is using NetCoreApp.

 All files will be moved to netcore/netstandard projects and to be Added As Links in the .Net 4.5.2 projects.